freeCodeCamp/guide/pages/docs/certificates-guide/responsively-style-check-boxes/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Responsively Style Check-boxes"
+title: "Responsively Style Check-boxes"
+parent: "certificates-guide"
 ---

 You can use Bootstrap's `col-xs-*` classes on form elements, too!
 This way, our checkboxes will be evenly spread out across the page, regardless of how wide the screen resolution is.